SarthakMakhija/tech-lessons-posts/content/en/blog/behind_the_mic_my_journey_to_delivering_a_conference_talk/index.md

     <img class="align-center" src="/talk-preparation.png" />
 </figure>

+The root is the name of the pattern, followed by a set of questions designed to validate the "durability" claim of databases.
+The template concludes with a list of potential points that I might to cover in this pattern.

 I applied the same approach to all the patterns, and soon enough, my presentation was ready.
 Initially, I drafted a list of "side points to cover" in each pattern, as seen in the image above.
 However, I refined this list by conducting timed practice sessions.
-This iterative process helped me determine which points were essential to include within the allotted time frame.
+This iterative process helped me in determining which points were essential to include within the allotted time frame.

 I moved on to the next stage, which was getting feedback on the presentation.

 ### Getting feedback on the presentation

 My presentation started with an examination of various database claims.
-It then delved into key/value storage engine patterns and a set of questions for evaluating these claims.
+It then delved into key/value storage engine patterns and a set of questions for evaluating various database claims.
 However, I felt a sense of incompleteness, as if a crucial element was missing, though I couldn't quite articulate what it was.

 I had a call with [Gautam Rege](https://www.linkedin.com/in/gautamrege/) and I received some insightful feedback: